cdragvik/holidaze/README.md

 2. Features
 3. Technical Stack
 4. Setup & Installation
-5. Usage
-6. Testing
-7. Deployment
+5. Deployment
-8. Design
+6. Design
-9. Planning
+7. Planning
-10. Contributions
+8. Contributions

 ## Goal
 The primary objective is to utilize the skills acquired over the past two years in a comprehensive project.
 The outcome should reflect the candidate’s overall development competency, alongside visual and technical skills.